-- 16 Replication is a fundamental tenet of science, but there is increasing fear among scientists that too few scientific - studies can be replicated.
-This has been termed the "replication crisis" (loannidis, 2005; Schooler, 2014).
-Scientific - 18 papers often include inadequate detail to enable reproduction (Haddaway and Verhoeven, 2015), many attempted - replications of well-known scientific studies have failed in a wide variety of disciplines (Bohannon, 2015; Hewitt, 2012; - 20 Moonesinghe et al., 2007; Open Science Collaboration, 2015), and rates of paper retractions are increasing (Cokol - et al., 2008; Steen et al., 2013).
-Because of this, researchers are working to develop new ways for researchers, research - institutions, research funders, and journals to overcome this problem (Peng, 2011; Sandve et al., 2013; Stodden et al.,
+Replication is a fundamental tenet of science, but there is increasing fear among scientists that too few scientific studies can be replicated.
+This has been termed the "replication crisis" (Ioannidis, 2005; Schooler, 2014).
+Scientific papers often include inadequate detail to enable reproduction (Haddaway and Verhoeven, 2015; Archmiller et al., 2020), many attempted replications of well-known scientific studies have failed in a wide variety of disciplines (Bohannon, 2015; Hewitt, 2012; Moonesinghe et al., 2007; Open Science Collaboration, 2015), and rates of paper retractions are increasing (Cokol et al., 2008; Steen et al., 2013).
+Because of this, researchers are working to develop new ways for researchers, research institutions, research funders, and journals to overcome this problem (Peng, 2011; Sandve et al., 2013; Stodden et al., 2013; Fiedler et al., 2012).

-Because replicating studies with new independent data is expensive, rarely published in high-impact journals, and sometimes even methodologically impossible, "reproducible research" is often suggested as a method for increasing our ability to assess the validity and rigor of scientific results (Peng, 2011).
-Research is reproducible when others can reproduce scientific results given only the original data, code, and documentation.
-This commentary describes basic requirements for reproducible research in ecology, evolution, and conservation science.
-In it, we make the case for why all research should be reproducible, explain why research is often not reproducible, and present a simple three-part framework all researchers can use to make their research more reproducible.
-These principles are applicable to researchers working in all types of research with data sets of all sizes and levels of complexity.
+Because replicating studies with new independent data is expensive, rarely published in 33 high-impact journals, and sometimes even methodologically impossible, "reproducible research" 34 is often suggested as a method for increasing our ability to assess the validity and rigor of 35 scientific results (Peng, 2011).
+Research is reproducible when others can reproduce scientific 36 results given only the original data, code, and documentation (Essawy et al., 2020).
+This 37 commentary describes basic requirements for such reproducibility in biological research.
+In it, we 38 make the case for why all research should be reproducible, explain why research is often not 39 reproducible, and present a simple three-part framework all researchers can use to make their 40 research more reproducible.
+These principles are applicable to researchers working in all types of 41 biological research with data sets of all sizes and levels of complexity.
+42